numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 	\mathrm{ECDF}(\alpha) = \frac{1}{|\mathcal{P}| K} \sum_{p \in \mathcal{P},k} \mathbf{1} \left\{ \log_{10}( \mathrm{RT}_{p,k} / n ) \leq \alpha \right\} \enspace.
 	\end{equation*}

+where we use :math:`\log(\infty)=\infty`.

-It gives the *proportion of problems solved in less than a specified budget* which is read on the x-axis.
+The ECDF gives the *proportion of problems solved in less than a specified budget* which is read on the x-axis.
 For instance, we display in Figure :ref:`fig:ecdf`, the ECDF of the running times of the pure random search algorithm on the set of problems formed by the parametrized sphere function (first function of the single-objective ``bbob`` test suite) in dimension :math:`n=5` with 51 relative targets uniform on a log-scale between :math:`10^2` and :math:`10^{-8}` and :math:`K=10^3`.
 We can read in this plot for example that a little bit less than 20 percent of the problems were solved in less than :math:`5 \cdot 10^3 = 10^3 \cdot n` function evaluations.

 Note that we consider **runtimes of the restart algorithm**, that is, we use the idea of simulated run-lengths of the restart algorithm as described above to generate :math:`K` runtimes from typically 10 or 15 instances per function and dimension.
 Hence, only when no instance is solved, we consider that the runtime is infinite.